jeanpierobom/jeanpierobom.github.io/_posts/2019-03-06-project-b-final-summary.md

 #### Building the Game

-The game source folder is available on a GitHub repository: [https://github.com/jeanpierobom/super-zombie-runner](https://github.com/jeanpierobom/super-zombie-runner).
+The game source folder is available on a GitHub repository.
 If you want to build it in Unity, just follow these steps:

 - Download and install Unity on your computer.
 The installer can be downloaded from [https://unity3d.com/get-unity/download](https://unity3d.com/get-unity/download)
-- Download the project from GitHub and unzip the project file: [https://github.com/jeanpierobom/super-zombie-runner](https://github.com/jeanpierobom/super-zombie-runner)
+- Download the project folder from GitHub: [https://github.com/jeanpierobom/super-zombie-runner](https://github.com/jeanpierobom/super-zombie-runner)
 - Open the project file in Unity
 - Play the game by pressing the play button on the Unity menu
 - If you want to build the game for a specific platform (PC or HTML 5, for example), you can do this on "File / Build Settings..."